thenexthub/Codira/docs/README.md

 - [Project Information](#project-information)
   tracks continuous integration (CI), branching and release history.
 - [Evolution Documents](#evolution-documents)
-  includes proposals and manifestos for changes to Swift.
+  includes proposals and manifestos for changes to Codira.
-- The [External Resources](#external-resources) section provides links to valuable discussions about Swift development, in the form of talks and blog posts.
+- The [External Resources](#external-resources) section provides links to valuable discussions about Codira development, in the form of talks and blog posts.
 - The [Uncategorized](#uncategorized) section is for documentation which does not fit neatly into any of the above categories.
 We would like to minimize